Bloxham, Ireland’s oldest securities firm, suspended operations amid a probe by the country’s central bank into accounting irregularities.

-The issues, uncovered late last week, “relate to the reporting and accounting of the firm’s income, which was overstated over a number of years,” Bloxham said in an e-mailed statement today.
-A partner at the firm has been suspended, it said, without identifying the person.
+Regulators are investigating the “reporting and accounting of the firm’s income, which was overstated over a number of years,” the Dublin-based company said in a statement today.
+No client funds are involved or at risk, the stockbroker said.

 To contact the editor responsible for this story: Edward Evans at firstname.lastname@example.org